 Number 1) Cheesy Fish Balls (and other balls)

+The BEST of the street foods of Macau.
 On one of my first visits to Macau I let my friend know just how much I quite liked street food, so she suggested we visit here favourite place on Praca De Ponte E Horta street.
 In China this particular dish is called is called “mala tang”, which is pretty much boiled BBQ.
 In Hong Kong it is famous, but in Macao it is the best in the world, partly for the curry sauce it is served with, partly for the hot sauce, but mostly the cheesy fish balls.
 Picture the scene, a fish ball filled with mozzarella and served with curry sauce.
 The best street food in Macau.
 My personal favourite street food joint is just a tiny little shack on Praca De Ponte E Horta Street, a few doors up from the 7-11.
 The guy is very friendly, because he knows he’s good, do not miss it!

 Did I miss anything?
 What is your favourite street food Macao tipple?